MOHRE Freelance Work Permit: How the UAE Mainland Permit Actually Works

 If you meet those income thresholds, the Green Visa eliminates annual permit renewals and gives you a 6-month grace period after the visa expires — a significant operational benefit.
 It also lets you sponsor children up to age 25 (versus the standard 18) and unmarried daughters of any age.

-For professionals earning AED 30,000 per month or more, the next step up is the 10-year Golden Visa under the "skilled professional" category — which requires a verified monthly income of AED 30,000 from a UAE-based professional activity.
-The MOHRE permit is the cleanest path to this qualification as a self-employed individual.
+For professionals earning AED 30,000 per month or more, the next step up is the 10-year Golden Visa under the "skilled professional" category — which requires a valid UAE employment contract and at least AED 30,000 in monthly salary, subject to the current category requirements.
+A MOHRE permit alone does not establish this eligibility.

 The Banking Reality